This content was reviewed by our licensed insurance agent, Michelle Schenker.

 - Dogs and cats 6 and 7 years old:

 - 80%, 70%, or 60% reimbursement

 - $250, $500, or $750 deductible

 - 50% or 60% reimbursement

 - $750 or $1,000 deductible

 Healthy Paws is the clear winner in this comparison against Nationwide.
-With its outstanding customer service and reputation, fast claim repayment, and commonly lower policy prices, it’s hard to beat Healthy Paws.
+With its outstanding customer service and reputation, fast claim processing, and more customizable plans, it’s hard to beat Healthy Paws.
 However, if your dog has pre-existing conditions, Nationwide may be a better option for you.
-This is especially possible if your pet has a condition that can affect both sides of the body but has only presented itself on one side at time of enrollment.
+This is especially possible if your pet has a condition that can affect both sides of the body but has only presented itself on one side at the time of enrollment.